Battle Of Manzikert Facts & History 1071

 Eastern Roman Empire, known as Byzantines in modern history, was the undeniable super power in the region until Seljuks arrived.
 However, expansion of Seljuks during TugrulBey continued during the rule of Alp Arslan so when Armenian and Georgian lands were captured, a war between Byzantines and Seljuks were inevitable.

-Battle of Manzikert 1071: A Clash Of Civilizations
+Battle of Manzikert 1071 A.D.
+A Clash Of Civilizations

 The war that changed the fate of Turks and Byzantines forever.
 The war that determined the future of Anatolia.